-1.5.2 Options for Installing the Driver Shim
+Options for Installing the Driver Shim

 You can install the driver shim on the Identity Manager server.
 Alternatively, you can use the Remote Loader service to run the driver on a server other than the Identity Manager server.
 In this case, the driver and the Remote Loader service run on the same server.
 The Remote Loader loads drivers and communicates with the Identity Manager engine on behalf of drivers installed on remote servers.
-For more information about supported platforms for installing Identity Manager or the Remote Loader, see one of the following sections in the NetIQ Identity Manager Setup Guide.
+For more information see NetIQ Identity Manager Setup Guide.